Bob's House of Hope – a safehouse for young men in NORTH TEXAS

-Bob’s House of Hope is the first non-profit safe house in the country for male survivors of commercial sexual exploitation, also known as sex trafficking.
-We serve young men ages 18+, and are the only residential facility to include Ranch Hands Rescue’s innovative Equine and Animal Assisted Counseling intervention.
+Bob’s House of Hope is the first safe house in the country for male survivors, 18 and up, of commercial sexual exploitation, also known as sex trafficking.
+We are the only residential facility to include Ranch Hands Rescue’s innovative Equine and Animal Assisted Counseling intervention.

 Who We Are

-Bob’s House of Hope will be a safe place to live for male survivors to rest, recover, and rebuild.
-The goal is to empower young men with the skills and trades they need to sustain themselves and reach independence after a lifetime of trauma.
-The program will be a minimum of 1 year and a max of 3 years to ensure total trauma recovery.
+Bob’s House of Hope is a safe place to live for male survivors to rest, recover, and rebuild.
+Our goal is to empower young men with the skills and trades they need to sustain themselves and reach independence after a lifetime of trauma.
+The program is up to 3 years to ensure total trauma recovery.
+We want to see each survivor reintegrate into society as a productive, valued member of the community.”

 - Psychiatric and Psychological evaluation